amissine/shed/README.md

 ## The Pitch

 Need help fixing your kitchen and found no bidders so far?
 Use Stellar Help Exchange - make a request!
-More work to do - keep the request and get more bids from other bidders!
+More work to do - keep the request and get more bids from other bidders.

 Selling your business and found no buyers so far?
 Use Stellar Help Exchange - make an offer!
 Have some fresh catch to share with your neighbors?
-Use Stellar Help Exchange - make an offer and keep it until no more fish is left!
+Use Stellar Help Exchange - make an offer and keep it until no more fish is left.

  With Stellar Help Exchange, you can exchange help offers/requests with your neighbors as easily as around the globe.
 And it is safe.